SaraBagherii/Compare-Means/README.md

 Two Groups based on the results of their COVID-19 tests(positive and negative):
 Target= Yes or No
 ### Result
 The results show that there is a significant association between some of the demographic characteristics (Including: sex, height, Job, Marry, Smoking, reading, Age, Blood) and COVID-19 status (p-value < 0.05).
+So these demographic characteristics can contribute to the community spread of COVID-19.

 While there is not a significant association between some of the demographic characteristics(Including: Education, Bckground_history, writing, biomarker_1, biomarker_2, biomarker_3) and COVID-19 status (p-value > 0.05).